 His hard work and perseverance has paid off, as referenced by his gargantuan net worth.
 According Celebrity Net Worth, Al Michaels has an estimated net worth of $30 million from his broadcasting career.
-It is also reported that he pockets $6 million annually from his sportscasting duties for NBC.
+It is also reported that he pockets a $6 million annual salary from his sportscasting duties for NBC.

-Throughout Michaels career, the 75-year-old has earned a handful awards for his work in sports.
+Throughout Michaels career, the 77-year-old has earned a handful awards for his work in sports.
 He is a three-time National Sportscaster of the Year, courtesy of the Sportswriters Association.
-Michaels is also a eight-time Emmy Awards winner, and has been awarded a star on the Hollywood Walk of Fame.
+Michaels is also a five-time Emmy Awards winner, and has been awarded a star on the Hollywood Walk of Fame.